Mail Code: 94305-8545

-- Students present their work in an end-of-year capstone seminar with other SGS minors and led by SGS faculty.
+- Students might present their work in an end-of-year capstone seminar with other SGS minors and led by SGS faculty.

 For a representative, rather than comprehensive, list of courses that count towards the minor, see the Related Courses tab in this section of the Bulletin.
 Other courses may also fulfill the requirements; students should consult their Latin American Studies minor adviser concerning which courses might fulfill minor requirements.